firebase/quickstart-flutter/inappmessaging/README.md

 ## Getting Started

+### Using a in-app messaging campaign tied to an analytics event:

   * Follow the instructions to [add Firebase to your Flutter app](https://firebase.google.com/docs/flutter/setup?platform=android).
   * In the Firebase console, navigate to the [**In-App Messaging**](https://console.firebase.google.com/project/_/inappmessaging/compose) section.
   * Click **New Campaign**